Elise-douard/EliseAD_BLUP_BlogPage/README.md

 - Main goal:

 This project aims to feed a machine learning model with brain volumes to predict if an individual is carrier of a potentially pathogenic CNV.

+- Subgoals:

+- [x] Dealing with imbalanced dataset reflecting the reality of the prevalence of pathogenic CNVs in the general population
+- [x] Make minimal change to the distribution shape of the volumes

 - Personal goals: